Monster Rancher Battle Card Episode II

-Monster Rancher Battle Card Episode II, known in Japan as Monster Farm Battle Card (モンスターファームバトルカード, Monsutā Fāmu Batoru Kādo), is a video game developed and published by Tecmo for PlayStation in 2000.
+Monster Rancher Battle Card Episode II, known in Japan as Monster Farm Battle Card (モンスターファームバトルカード, Monsutā Fāmu Batoru Kādo), is a strategy video game developed and published by Tecmo for PlayStation in 2000.
 It is the second and last game in Tecmo's Monster Rancher Battle Card series, featuring a card game incorporating the popular characters from the Monster Rancher series.

 Reception

 The game received average reviews according to the review aggregation website GameRankings.
 Greg Orlando of NextGen said, "Although a variant on [Monster Rancher and Monster Rancher 2], Monster Rancher Battle Card [Episode II] holds none of their whimsical fun."
 In Japan, Famitsu gave it a score of 27 out of 40.

 The D-Pad Destroyer of GamePro said of the game, "Fans of the Monster Rancher cartoon series and PlayStation owners dying for a video card game would do well to pick up Battle Card.
 It's a harmless, fun card battle that requires strategy, quick thinking, and an inexhaustible appetite for cute gladiators doing what they do best - kicking ass."
 Bro Buzz said that the game "gets some juice from the cool, if bizarre-looking, combatants and some basic-but-action-packed animation that illustrates the various cards.
 The lively music makes for a credible effort to party, too, although there's just too much boring dialogue in between cards.
 If you're game for a change o' pace or a strategy challenge, you might just find them in these cards."